Fujifilm X-E2S Comparison Review

 The Fujifilm X-E2S is a mirrorless interchangeable lens camera that was officially introduced in January 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Fujifilm X-E2S has a Camera Elo of 2287.
-This rating puts the X-E2S among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-E2S falls among the top 30 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Is the Fujifilm X-E2S a good camera?
+The X-E2S has a Camera Elo of 2167.
+This rating puts the X-E2S below average of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the X-E2S ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|

 |ISO 200 - 6 400 (100 - 51 200)|

 |7 shutter flaps per second|

 |129 x 75 x 37 mm, 350 g|